Image Restoration

 Synthetic Image Generation

 The image restoration network requires similarity score between a ground truth (clear) image and restored image of the same scene to assess the quality of the restoration.
-Thus, we augment the KITTI dataset [3] by generating synthetic rain and fog images.
-Synthetic fog generation follows the atmospheric scattering model [4]:
+Thus, we require synthetic foggy images to train the restoration model.
+We have a synthetic fog generation pipeline for both day time and night time images which was applied on the BBD100k[2] dataset.

 In the above equation, the foggy image I(x) is generated using the clear image J(x), transmission map t(x), atmospheric scattering A, scattering coefficient β, and depth map d(x).
 We apply varying values of β to the data.